rad-frameworks/no-wordpress/README.md

 - Blog.html
 - /form/contact.html

-You just need to create a json file in the same location  but in **variables** folder:
+You just need to create its twins **variables** folder but with .json extension :

 ```
 ├── web/